 A year later in 1983, I got the full licence and till today it is PA3CWN.

-I am very active on 40 meters CW and occasionally SSB chasing DX with a Yaesu FT-2000 and so far I worked 295 DXCC on that band of which
+I am very active on 40 m CW and occasionally SSB chasing DX with a Yaesu FT-2000 and sofar I did

 I am sorry for that, but if DX calls; please make a longer call !